tkato1/DL-final-tumor-classification/README.md

 Contains additional utils to prepare data for CNN.

 ## classifier.py
-Contains neural network implementaition and analysis
+Implementation of the CNN architecture described in the paper.
+Contains code for additional visualization and analysis of model performance